 Stefanie Malone – Stefanie is an Emmy-winning producer and documentary filmmaker, who is currently working with PBS as an impact and engagement manager of national programs, including those with Ken Burns and Henry Louis Gates, Jr. She currently serves on the Women In Film Seattle Board of Directors.

 Kevin Rexroat – Kevin is a screenwriter in Tacoma who has been hired to write or rewrite four features and a TV pilot.
 His screenplays and teleplays have finished in the finals in multiple international competitions, and he’s adapted several fiction and non-fiction books as features.
-Kevin has sat on screenwriting panels at film festivals and have led workshops on adaptation, in addition to reading screenplays and screening films for multiple festivals.
+Kevin has sat on screenwriting panels at film festivals and has led workshops on adaptation, in addition to reading screenplays and screening films for multiple festivals.

 Jason Rouse – Jason is an actor and writer who spent seven years as Announcer and Writer for PRI’s Live Wire with Luke Burbank.
 He’s appeared in feature films and television series and in national and regional commercials from everything from the Washington and Oregon Lottery to Mercari.
 Jason is currently teaching Voice Acting and Videography at PHAME, an arts school for adults who experience disability.
 He lives happily with his wife Jessica, and the smallest dog in the world, Goldie.

 Chris Tumbusch – Chris is a proud Tacoman who has worked as a photographer at PLU, and then hit built business creating photography and video for local universities, municipalities, and public relation firms.
 Along the way he found a love for teaching and for the last six years has been teaching photography and video at Washington High School.
 He has always had a love for film, since early in his career when he worked on several rock videos, commercials, and films in Seattle.